 - This is an ongoing Sunday School class that uses 6-8 week books and DVD discussion guides to have deep discussions about when faith and life collide.
 They are a mixed group that is always changing, depending on the topic.

 - This mixed gender and age group takes a progressive look at questions about God, faith and life.
 They use books, lectures and articles to have informed discussions about these topics.

 - This class often, but not always, follows the weekly sermons to dig deeper into topics of faith.
 They are a mixed group of “empty-nesters” that use their life experiences and Scripture to grow in their understanding of God and what God is doing in our world.

 - This group studies various topics from deep Bible Study to current events in a Christian context.
 They change topics every 3-6 weeks.

 - This group is meets on the first Monday of the month from 6:30 p.m. until 8:30 p.m. and is open for anyone who has been affected by cancer.
 They meet to share stories and struggles and occasionally have guest speakers.

 - This group meets once a month for a potluck and discussion on a book of their choosing.

 - A social group for people in their 60’s and 70’s.
 They meet around holidays and for community events.

 - This is a social group for people in their 40’s, 50’s and 60’s.
 They meet for fellowship and also for occasional studies on justice issues.

 - This is an open group for quilters and anyone willing to learn.
-They share in time of devotion, quilting, learning, and doing life together.
-Contact: Jenice Belling
+They meet twice a month on Wednesdays to share in time of devotion, quilting, learning, and doing life together.

 - Baptism Class: held annually